ucan-wg/spec/README.md

 ## What prevents an unauthorized party from using an intercepted UCAN?

 UCANs always contain information about the sender and receiver.
 A UCAN is signed by the sender (the `iss` field DID) and can only be created by an agent in possession of the relevant private key.
 The recipient (the `aud` field DID) is required to check that the field matches their DID.
 These two checks together secure the certificate against use by an unauthorized party.
-[UCAN Invocations][invocation] prevent
+[UCAN Invocations][invocation] prevent use by an unauthorized party by signing over a request to use the capability granted in a delegation chain.

 ## What prevents replay attacks on the invocation use case?